Calendar Icon - Dark X Webflow Template

 3. Course Completion Rates

 The rate at which students complete their courses is a significant measure of an RTO’s efficacy.
-High completion rates suggest that the organisationtion is effective in engaging and retaining students, which in turn reflects the managerial capability in crafting an effective curriculum and support system that addresses student needs.
+High completion rates suggest that the organisation is effective in engaging and retaining students, which in turn reflects the managerial capability in crafting an effective curriculum and support system that addresses student needs.

 4. Financial Performance